 Again ideally, one must save first from the earned amount and then go for expenses.
 But in this case, being under the high burden of responsibilities as the single parent, you may not be able to save first and spend later.
 Let it be the other way for you, but still, if savings come in any form, it’s better than nil savings.

 A fund to cope up with emergencies must be created and maintained by every household, and is the single parent your responsibility to create and maintain the emergency fund is more.
 In emergencies, you may have none dependable to turn for help.
 And then you may be all on your own.
 Hence to get help and cope up with the first waves of the crunch, you must have some funds ready.
 This can be done by saving one portion of the earnings separately in an emergency fund.

 One of the most common culprits that easily brings a person under debt is a credit card.
 While the card gets issued, the common man gets happy, that now he has a card to swipe anytime to purchase necessities while not having the cash in hand.
-This is an advantage of having a credit card.
+This is the advantage of having a credit card.
 But you must never forget that credit cards are nothing but pre-approved loans.
 And the moment you swipe the card you accept the loan.
 And you get charged interest for that loan.
 Therefore this decision can make you pay heavy if you use the card for any transaction which you really cannot afford.